Skip to main content

 Acceleration

-Acceleration is defined as the rate of change of velocity over time.
+Acceleration is the rate of change of velocity of an object with respect to time.
 It is a vector quantity, meaning it has both magnitude and direction.
-In this context, it can be calculated using the formula a = (v_f - v_i) / t, where v_f is the final velocity, v_i is the initial velocity, and t is the time taken for that change.
-Understanding acceleration is crucial for analyzing the rocket's motion during its launch.
+In this problem, average acceleration can be calculated using the formula: a = (v_f - v_i) / t, where v_f is the final velocity, v_i is the initial velocity, and t is the time interval.

 Recommended video: